Online or at the Library

 Be safe!
 Change your PIN number in your Encore Account.
 If you need help, ask a staff member.
 We’re happy to assist.

 What if I’m not in your library district?

 We hope you’ll still visit us!
 If your home library is a member of the PrairieCat system, you have many of the privileges that New Lenox card holders do.
 You can check out books, use our computers, and use the Digital Media Lab.

 If you don’t have a library card, but want to use the computers, please ask for a guest pass at one of our reference desks.
-You will also be able to access in-library services like study rooms (we ask for photo identification) and Ancestry.com.
+You will also be able to access in-library services like study rooms (we ask for a photo ID from everyone, not a library card) and Ancestry.com.

 If you live in an unserved area and do not pay property taxes to another library, you may be eligible to purchase a nonresident card.
-These cards are $225.00 annually, equivalent to the average amount a library district resident pays towards the library in taxes each year.
+The fee for these cards are equivalent to the average amount a library district resident pays towards the library in taxes each year.
 Ask for more information at the front desk in the lobby.

 Local Libraries in PrairieCat